threewebcode/W3/language/rust/README.md

 A module without a body is loaded from an external file.
 The path attribute can influence the directories and files for loading the external file module.
 A use declaration is used to shorten the path required to refer to a module item.
 The use declaration is private to the containing module.
 A function consists of a block,along with a name, a set of parameters and an output type.
 A type alias defines a new name for existing type.

+A trait describes an abstract interfaces that the type implements.
+The interface consists of associated items.
+The associated items cann be constant, types and functions.
+All traits have an implicit type which refers to the concrete type which implements that trait.
+The associated type must never define the type, the type may only be specified in the implementation.

+Inherent implementation can contain associated functions and constants, but can not include the type alias.
+A type can have multiple inherent implementations.
+The inherent implementation must be defined in the same crate as the original type.

+The implementation may contain the outer attributes and inner attributes.
+The non exhaustive attribute indicates that a type may have more fields or variants added in the future.